msfs11/itsm/HR/Interview plan.md

 # Abstract
-Here is the interview plan based on my experience building a teams in technology companies.
-Follow it to not to beat around the bush.
+Based on my experience building teams in technology companies, here is an interview plan that can be followed to avoid beating around the bush.
-The main purpose of the interview, is to assess how a candidate **can think** and **get results** + **culture fit**.
+The main purpose of an interview is to assess a candidate's ability **to think** and **get results**, as well as their **cultural fit**.
 Partly I took as a reference [LinkedIn Guide to Screening Candidates](https://business.linkedin.com/content/dam/me/business/en-us/talent-solutions/resources/pdfs/guide-to-screening-candidates-30-essential-behavioral-interview-questions-to-ask-ebook-v2.pdf).

 # Effective interview
+Here are some short list advices for conducting an effective interview:
 - Define the needed skills
 - Review candidate resume
 - Keep the interview structured